“I scratched my own itch” isn’t good enough

 So, you’re like exactly 0 of your customers.

-So, you have to find and interview potential customers, to learn what they are actually like, using your experience as the justification of your first theory (as described in that article), iterating until you actually understand your customers.
+So, you have to find and interview potential customers, to learn what they are actually like, using your experience as the justification of your initial theory (as described in that article), iterating until you actually do understand your customers, rather than yourself.

 6. Others have this problem, and will choose my solution.